idm-oxford/climate-epidemics/paper/paper.md

-gap by providing a flexible and extensible Python package, as well as a user-friendly front-end application, which can be used by climate-health researchers and other potential users such as public health professionals to assess future climate suitability for VBDs.
+gap by providing a flexible and extensible Python package, as well as a user-friendly front-end application, which can be used by climate-health researchers and other potential users such as public health professionals to assess future climate suitability for VBDs and uncertainty therein.

 # Main features

 climepi is designed with a modular structure, comprising four main components:

-1. Climate data (`climdata`) subpackage: enables users to easily access climate projection data from different data sources through a single interface.
+1. Climate data (`climdata`) subpackage: enables users to access climate projection data from different data sources through a single interface.
+Rather than providing comprehensive access options for a large number of datasets, the focus is on enabling straightforward access to data sources and climate variables (temperature and precipitation) that are particularly useful for analyzing the impacts of different types of climate uncertainty on future climate-VBD suitability.
 Supported data sources include the [Inter-Sectoral Impact Model Intercomparison Project]( https://www.isimip.org/) (ISIMIP) [@lange_isimip3b_2021], which provides downscaled and bias-adjusted data from multiple [Coupled Model Intercomparison Project Phase 6]( https://wcrp-cmip.org/cmip-phases/cmip6/) (CMIP6) [@eyring_overview_2016] climate